 That being said, how often should you inspect your roof?
 Any experienced facility manager will tell you that a roof should be inspected a minimum of twice a year.
 The problem is that many homeowners wouldn’t even know what to look for.
 Depending on the complexity of the inspection, you can hire a building staff, an architect, an engineer who specializes in roof consulting, or a competent roofing contractor to perform the inspection for you.
 An inspection entails anything.
 From looking at the roof while walking to repair an A/C to a formal inspection with a moisture survey.

 The first time you will want to carry out your inspection is, once before the season with the most severe weather, and once after.
 For example, in the northern climates, severe weather is usually in winter, where the cold, storms, and precipitation do the most damage to the roof.
 The opposite also holds true, where hot weather rules, summer would then be considered the severe season.
 Since the solar UV radiation is increased, the roof is exposed to high heat followed by thermal shock when it suddenly cools during summer rains.

 Furthermore, periodically an official moisture survey should be conducted along with the normal “walkabout” survey.
 There are actually three major types of moisture survey systems used in this test.
 While they don’t actually measure water, they do measure the properties of the roof materials that change when water is present.
 Unlike the visual test, it is a best practice to have a formal moisture survey test done every five years.

-For more information and to arrange an inspection for your roof, contact American Roof Specialists by calling 770-888-5965 or fill out this short contact form.
+For more information and to arrange an inspection for your roof, contact American Roof Specialists by filling out this short contact form.
 One of our representatives will get back to you promptly.